Bothrocophias campbelli: Description

-Geographic range
+Distribution and habitat

 Bothrocophias campbelli is found in the Pacific lowlands and slopes from west-central Colombia to Ecuador.
-The type locality given is "Recinto Huagal-Sacramento, cantón Pallatanga, Provincia de Chimborazo, Ecuador.
-1500–2000 mts. de altura [4,900–6,600 feet]".
+The type locality is Recinto Huagal-Sacramento, Chimborazo Province, Ecuador, Ecuador.
+1500–2000m mts. de altura [4,900–6,600 feet].

-Habitat

 The preferred natural habitat of B. campbelli is forest, at altitudes of 800–2,000 m.

 Diet

 B. campbelli preys upon caecilians, lizards, snakes of the genus Atractus, and small rodents.